Eva Price: Storylines

 Eva returns to Weatherfield later that month, and is shocked to discover that The Rovers is up for sale, and Stella is now a cleaner at the Bistro, and is angry at Leanne for letting her do this.
 Eva comforts her mother.
 While the Price family discuss what to do about Owen Armstrong (Ian Puleston-Davies) suing Stella for the work done on The Rovers, Gloria makes a shock announcement.
 Eric left her £80,000 and she kept it because she felt that it was something for herself, angering her family.
 The next day, Gloria visits Owen and pays Stella's bill.
 Eva, Gloria, Stella and Karl are stunned when Leanne offers £5,000, so Stella only has to find £5,000.
 Eva is present when Stella, Karl and Gloria re-open The Rovers Return.
 Eva is furious when Leanne refuses to be Stella's bridesmaid.
 The next day, David Platt (Jack P. Shepherd) overhears Eva saying that Leanne is very selfish and tells Leanne and Nick, causing Leanne and Eva to argue at Underworld and accidentally knocks Hayley Cropper (Julie Hesmondhalgh), recently been diagnosed with pancreatic cancer.
-Eva's boss Carla Connor (Alison King) throws Leanne out and Leanne gets a mysterious letter, asking if she knows who Nick was with – and what he was doing – on Christmas night, she confides in Stella and Eva shows little sympathy.
+Eva's boss Carla Barlow (Alison King) throws Leanne out and Leanne gets a mysterious letter, asking if she knows who Nick was with – and what he was doing – on Christmas night, she confides in Stella and Eva shows little sympathy.
 When she sees Eva talking to Nick, Leanne suspects that they are having an affair, which Eva denies.
 After Nick and David are involved in a horrific car accident, Eva and Leanne finally make amends and eventually become close.

 During a karaoke night at The Rovers to celebrate Roy Cropper's (David Neilson) birthday, Eva goes to Jason's house for a drink and they sleep together.
 The following day, Eva feels guilty as Jason is Stella's ex-boyfriend and Stella catches them kissing.
 Gloria shouts at them but Stella insists she is fine with the blossoming romance before telling Eva and Gloria that she wants to sell The Rovers.
 Eva helps Kylie when she believes that David is having an affair with Tina McIntyre (Michelle Keegan).
 Eva follows Kylie when she storms into The Rovers and starts a fight with Tina.
 Eva and Liz McDonald (Beverley Callard) try to break them up but Kylie accidentally slaps Eva.
 Eva is present when Kylie finds Lily's DNA results and Kylie lies about the contents of the envelope when she realizes what it is.
 Eva attends Lily's christening with Stella and Gloria and the family comfort Leanne when she discovers that Kylie and Nick slept together on Christmas Day 2012.
 Eva is angry that Kylie didn't come clean when Leanne had accused her of sleeping with Nick.
 Kylie tries to apologize but Eva ends their friendship.